hilsonn/darren1998s.github.io/sps_workshops/Visualisation_In_Python.md

 ```
 ![group_by_speciesP](https://raw.githubusercontent.com/darren1998s/darren1998s.github.io/main/assets/images/Python/grouping.png)

 It seems like all three species of _Iris_ are positively associated.
 With red being _I.
 Setosa_, green being _I.
 Versicolor_ and blue being _I. virginica_.
-There is one thing left!

 We are done!
 With a quick glance, anyone can immediately understand the following points: